Wong Kei Chinatown Review… The uncompromising rudeness was part of the romance

-Wong Kei is one of the longest standing Cantonese institutions in Chinatown, it’s a multi-storey restaurant posted for 500 covers and has its own Wikipedia page; it also has a very long history of being the rudest restaurant in London.
-I harken back to the mid the 90’s when the veteran waiters used to shout “UPSTAIRS” or “DOWNSTAIRS” to us with reference to where we should sit.
+Wong Kei is one of the longest standing Cantonese institutions in Chinatown, it’s a multi-storey restaurant with 500 covers and has its own Wikipedia page; it also has a very long history of being the rudest restaurant in London.
+I harken back to the mid the 90’s when the veteran waiters used to shout “UPSTAIRS” or “DOWNSTAIRS” to us with reference to where we should sit when walking through the doors.
 It felt like a startling goad more than any form of polite direction.
 Sometimes we’ll order duck-noodle-soup and it will arrive literally thrown on the communal table with its MSG-laden broth spilling onto the paper table cloth.
-It was the best £5 we could even spend – the bill would come before we could even get half-way through our meal, the uncompromising rudeness was part of the romance, we were unquestionably humoured.
+It was the best £5 we could ever spend – the bill would come before we could even get half-way through our meal, the uncompromising rudeness was part of the romance, we were unquestionably humoured.
 Fast forward a few years, and the rudeness seemingly had subsided as we were asked to go upstairs with grace.
 But what we got instead was a crime against good manners; we witnessed a waitress squeezing a ripe spot on one of the mirrored pillars.
 We can all get behind the satisfaction of doing that, but not where we eat!
 Let this girl get a beasting and some sleepless nights in finishing school is what I’d say.

 The spot busting culprit is on her phone